Guidelines for Holding TSAS Junior Affiliate Studentships

 1.1 The junior affiliate must be in good standing with TSAS, having submitted an annual report and with no outstanding working papers.

-1.2 The Applicant* (i.e. faculty member) agrees to administer the award on behalf of the student, and complete his/her home institution’s internal approval process prior to submitting an application.
+1.2 In the case of applications for Research field money the Applicant* (the faculty member)) agrees to administer the award on behalf of the student, and complete his/her home institution’s internal approval process prior to submitting an application.
+In the case of applications for Summer Academy support the student themselves is the applicant**.

 1.3 Studentship recipients must be an MA or Ph.D. student at a University, in Canada or elsewhere and be recognized as a junior research affiliate of TSAS.